dotnet/designs/accepted/2021/architecture-targeting.md

 This asymmetry largely locks us into making the breaking change to `-r`.
 If we don't, the architecture targeting system will become even more confusing than it already is.

+Specifying both a RID and the short-hand syntax would be an error, for example with the following commands:

+- `dotnet build -r win-x64 -a arm64`
+- `dotnet build -r linux-arm64 --os win -a x64`

-This shorthand syntax is intended as a CLI and not MSBuild concept.
+The shorthand syntax is intended as a CLI and not MSBuild concept.
 For scenarios that today require specifying RIDs in project file, the intent is that users will continue to specify RIDs.
 If we find that there is a need for a shorthand RID syntax in project files, then we can consider extending this syntax to MSBuild.

 ## Implementation timeline